Alexandrine von Hutten-Czapska

-Alexandrine Countess von Hutten-Czapska (3 September 1854 in Warsaw, Poland – 8 May 1941 in Vevey, Switzerland), was also known as Aleksandra Joanna Maria Franciszka Fabianna or Aleksandra Adamovna Kolemina-Bacheracht.
-She was a Polish noblewoman, novelist and published fictional works in French under the pseudonym Ary Ecilaw.
+Alexandrine Countess von Hutten-Czapska (3 September 1854 in Warsaw, Poland – 8 May 1941 in Vevey, Switzerland), also known as Aleksandra Joanna Maria Franciszka Fabianna or Aleksandra Adamovna Kolemina-Bacheracht, was a Polish noblewoman, novelist and published fictional works in French under the pseudonym Ary Ecilaw.

 Early life

 She was younger daughter of Count Adam Józef Erazm Hutten-Czapski (1819—1883), a Chamberlain of the Russian Empire, and his wife, Countess Maria Anna Katarzyna Rzewuska (1827—1897).
 She had a brother, Count Adam Hutten-Czapski (1849—1914), and a sister, Countess Henrietta Julia of Plater-Zyberk (1847—1905).
-She was Catholic, and grew up in Paris, France.
+Though her mother, she was closely related to Princess Catherine Radziwill, who was a was a prominent figure at the Imperial courts in Germany and Russia.
+Alexandrine was Catholic, and grew up in Paris, France.
 She left with her mother and sister for Stockholm, Sweden, in 1870.
 On 21 February 1873, in the Russian church in Vevey, Switzerland, she married the Russian resident minister Aleksandr Aleksandrovich Kolemine (1844–1894), whom she had met during a trip to Switzerland.
 Their only son Yuri was born in 1874 in Switzerland.
 The couple had a stormy relationship, moved to Darmstadt, Germany, and divorced in March 1884.

 Her second husband was Louis IV, Grand Duke of Hesse, widowed since the death of his wife Princess Alice in 1878.
 The morganatic marriage of Louis and Alexandrine lasted only a few months from 30 April to 9 July 1884, because of objections by the grand duke's late wife's mother, Queen Victoria.
 The union was annulled and the court in Leipzig approved the divorce on 19 December 1884.
 From her husband, Aleksandra received the title of Countess of Romrod and a life pension.
 Based on an extensive interview with her, a brochure was published in Leipzig, Germany, entitled Frau Kolemine, in which she was presented in a good light.